blakemerryman/blakemerryman.github.io/_posts/2014-12-23-youtube-view-counter.md

 description: Explanation behind the Youtube View Counter Breaking
 ---

-Youtube recently ran into issues with it's view counter for the Gangnum Style video.
-My friend Allen asked me why Google didn't already use the 64-bit version rather than 32-bit version.
+Youtube recently ran into issues with it's view counter for the [Gangnum Style video](https://www.youtube.com/watch?gl=GB&hl=en-GB&v=9bZkp7q19f0).
+Basically, Google was using 32-bit integers to store the view counter value for its videos.
+This means that it has a maximum possible value of 2,147,483,647.
+My friend Allen asked me why Google didn't already use the 64-bit version (which has a maximum value of 9,223,372,036,854,775,807... that's nine *quintillion* with a Q) rather than 32-bit version.
 The answer: bandwidth.

-## Some Stats & Facts:
+## First, Some Stats & Facts:

 - In [January 2012](http://youtube-global.blogspot.com/2012/01/holy-nyans-60-hours-per-minute-and-4.html), Google had over 4 billion views per day.
 It's definitely more now, but this is the most up-to-date stat I could find.
 - Every time you load a Youtube video, you are downloading that view counter (along with the video and everything else on the page).